csswizardry/csswizardry.github.com/_posts/2024-11-26-designing-and-evolving-a-new-performance-score.md

 different units, across multiple sites in a fair and meaningful way?
 That’s going to be an issue.

-The next problem is that web performance is not a single number—single numbers are incredibly reductive.
+The next problem is that web performance is not a single number — single numbers are incredibly reductive.
 Whatever I came up with had to take lots of objective data into account if it was to attempt to provide fair and honest representation.